orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 We'll call our initial reference frame our universal language.
 And the perspective we're currently judging from our reference frame.

 ### Judgements
-- How useful is our reference frame as a universal language. ; This is a cultural question, not: is it actually the best universal language, but given our existing languages does it
+- How useful is our reference frame as a universal language. ; This is a cultural question, not: is it actually the best universal language, but given our existing languages, is it the most useful?
+	- What does "useful" mean here?
+		-

 You want to also compare things like LLM/models as implementations of English or other languages. -> Can be targeted in the sense that they then in turn generate something else.
 Large surface area of how to target them though: what format do you use.